Confronting Grand Challenges in Environmental Fluid Mechanics: Introduction

 \section{Introduction}

-As the 21$^{st}$ century progresses, our planet faces numerous major environmental challenges, many of which are underpinned by environmental fluid dynamics.
-The modeling and monitoring of climate change and its consequences is perhaps the grandest of challenges, both to understand the system evolution and also to determine how some of the consequences may be mitigated; topics include understanding ocean mixing and its impact on the residence time of CO$_2$ in the ocean, determining ocean circulation patterns and their influence on the formation and melting rate of polar ice caps, and the changing frequency and intensity of storms and regional circulation patterns that drive water availability and food production.
-Other pertinent issues pertaining to improved quality of life and the simultaneous lessening of human environmental impact are the engineering of air and water flows in and around urban environments, and the handling of plastics and other contaminants in rivers, lakes and the oceans.
+As the 21$^{st}$ century progresses, our planet faces numerous major environmental challenges, many of which are underpinned by environmental fluid {mechanics}.
+The modeling and monitoring of climate change and its consequences is perhaps the grandest of challenges, both to understand the system evolution and also to determine how some of the consequences may be mitigated {and adaptation plans devised.
+To help provide focus and guidance, researchers in environmental fluid mechanics can seek to support many of the Sustainable Development Goals (SDGs) of the United Nations illustrated in Fig.~\ref{fig:SDGs}, in particular SDGs $\#$6, 7, 9, 11, 13 and 14, as outlined in this paper.}

-The scientific community has a considerable capability to contribute to addressing environmental grand challenges by developing new understanding and innovating solutions.
-At a workshop~{\cite{TalksLesHouches}} at the Les Houches School of Physics in France in January 2019, therefore, a multifaceted group of seventy researchers convened to both identify and chart a way forward for grand challenges in environmental fluid dynamics.
+The scientific community has a considerable capability to contribute to addressing environmental grand challenges {and achieving SDGs} by developing new understanding and innovating solutions.
+At a workshop~{\cite{TalksLesHouches}} at the Les Houches School of Physics in France in January 2019, therefore, a multifaceted group of seventy researchers convened to both identify and chart a way forward for grand challenges in environmental fluid {mechanics}.
 The outcomes of the resulting discussions are the focus of this article.
-Before delving into these grand challenges across a wide range of topics, however, it is initially worth reflecting on the scientific approaches available, and appreciating the broad spectrum of pressing scientific questions that lie within the realm of environmental fluid dynamics.
+Before delving into these grand challenges across a wide range of topics, however, it is initially worth reflecting on the scientific approaches available, and appreciating the broad spectrum of pressing scientific questions that lie within the realm of environmental fluid {mechanics}.